s0sasaki/ece285_vqa/experiment1/README.md

 1) get a 64G pod on python 2:
 launch-pytorch-gpu.sh -m 64

-2) close this folder on your account : clone git address
+2) clone this folder on your account : clone git address

 3)